-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally and unlawfully, the publishing, distributing, transmitting, selling, making available, or advertising of an intimate image of a person by means of [a computer system] [an information and communications technology system/device], [with the intent to cause serious emotional distress] knowing that the person depicted in the image did not give their consent to that conduct, or being reckless as to whether or not that person gave their consent to that conduct.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, [when committed intentionally and unlawfully: PK, MX, SN, YE, HS] [without right: AU, CA] [without lawful consent: JP], [knowingly: US, HS] the [unlawful: MX] [publishing: JP], [publicly: JP] distributing, transmitting, selling, [or: JP] making available, [collecting: SN] or [advertising: JP] of an [digital: MX] intimate image [or a realistic representation: MX, HS] of a person [[over the age of 18: US, UY] [by means of [a computer system] [an information and communications technology system/device]: MX], [with the intent to cause (serious emotional: YE, EU & mS, CA, TZ, IR, UK; retain – JP) distress: EU & mS, CA] [with the intention to harm: SN, YE] [and without a legitimate purpose: JP; delete – IR] [knowing that the person depicted in the image did not give their (lawful: JP) consent to that conduct,: MX;] [or being reckless as to whether or not that person gave their consent to that conduct: IL, MX, GE, JP; retain – US, IR, HS].

-2. For the purpose of paragraph 1, “intimate image” means a visual recording of a person made by any means, including a photographic, film or video recording:
+2. For the purpose of paragraph 1, “intimate image” means a visual recording of a person [over the age of 18: US, UY; against – CA] made by any means, including a photographic, film or video recording:]

+[ (a) That depicts a person who is, or appears to be, 18 years of age or older; and: AU, US, DO; against – CA]

-(a) In which the person is nude, is exposing their genital organs, anal region or breasts, or is engaged in explicit sexual activity;
+[ (a) In which the person is nude, is exposing their genital organs, anal region or breasts, or is engaged in explicit sexual activity;

-(b) In respect of which, at the time of the recording, there were circumstances that gave rise to a reasonable expectation of privacy; and
+[ (b) In respect of which, at the time of the recording, there were circumstances that gave rise to a reasonable expectation of privacy; and: delete – IN, JP; retain – CA]

-(c) In respect of which the person continued to have a reasonable expectation of privacy at the time the offence was committed.
+[ (c) In respect of which the person continued to have a reasonable expectation of privacy at the time the offence was committed.: delete – IN, JP, HS, IR; retain – CA, HS]

-3. No criminal liability is established if the non-consensual sharing has a legitimate purpose.
+[3.
+No criminal liability is established if the non-consensual sharing has a legitimate purpose.: delete – US, IR, DO, PK, SN, UY, PE, OM, JP, TZ, SY]